 Skull Fracture Compensation Claims In The UK

-Welcome to our guide on claiming compensation for a skull fracture.
+By Cat Reeves.
+Last Updated 30th June 2023.
+Welcome to our guide on claiming skull fracture compensation.
 If you were injured in an accident that was caused by someone else’s negligence, you may have grounds to claim.
-No matter if it was at work, on the road, in a public place or made worse by medical negligence.
+No matter if it was at work, on the road, or in a public place.

 Understandably, you may be unsure of whether you’re eligible to make a claim.
 For example, if your accident happened on the street and you’re not entirely sure who was liable.
 Or if your accident took place at work and you’re unsure whether your employer could have prevented it.